Tencent-Hunyuan/AutoCodeBenchmark/README.md

 **AutoCodeGen**: An innovative automated workflow leveraging LLM-Sandbox Interaction, where *LLMs dynamically generate test inputs and obtain corresponding test outputs through the sandbox environment*, enabling the creation of high-quality, scalable code generation datasets.

+**AutoCodeBench**:
-**AutoCodeBench**: A comprehensive, large-scale code generation benchmark comprising 3,920 carefully curated problems, featuring balanced distribution across 20 programming languages.
+- **ACB-Full**: A comprehensive, large-scale code generation benchmark comprising 3,920 carefully curated problems, featuring balanced distribution across 20 programming languages.
 This benchmark is characterized by its high difficulty levels, practical relevance, and linguistic diversity.

-**AutoCodeBench-Lite**: Derived from extensive evaluation of over 30 open-source and closed-source models on AutoCodeBench, this refined subset contains 1,586 problems that demonstrate consistent solvability, having been successfully addressed by at least two different models.
+- **ACB-Lite**: Derived from extensive evaluation of over 40 models on ACL-Full, this refined subset contains 1,586 problems that demonstrate consistent solvability, having been successfully addressed by at least two different models.

-**AutoCodeBench-Complete**: Constructed from 1,000 selected problems from AutoCodeBench-Lite, this benchmark employs 3-shot prompting to create a completion-style code generation assessment framework specifically designed to evaluate the performance capabilities of base models.
+- **ACB-Complete**: Constructed from 1,000 selected problems from ACB-Lite, this benchmark employs 3-shot prompting to create a completion-style code generation assessment framework specifically designed to evaluate the performance capabilities of base models.

 **MultiLanguageSandbox**: A robust, secure, and high-performance multi-language code execution sandbox service that provides comprehensive support for compilation and execution across more than 30 programming languages.